Diazblack/score_randomizer/README.md

 # ScoreRandomizer
-This repository contains an Elixir/Phoenix app that for generating great amont of randomized scores
+This repository contains an Elixir/Phoenix app that generates great amount of randomized scores

+# Installation
+Follow the instructions to install Elixir 1.16-opt-26 [Elixir Lang Org Page](https://elixir-lang.org/install.html) If you have a different version of Elixir installed, I recommend using asdf for version management.
+For more information visit [asdf homepage](https://asdf-vm.com/guide/getting-started.html)

+# Run the app
 To start your Phoenix server:

   * Run `mix setup` to install and setup dependencies
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
+  * To connect with the API, is necessary to make HTTP request to your local endpoint http://localhost:4000/api/v1/

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

 # Description
 The idea behind this project is to create a program that can track randomly generated scores in a large dataset table, showcasing the full extent of Phoenix capabilities.

 ## Implementation
 ### Create Scores-**Endpoint to Create a New Score**  -Fields:
     -**Value**: Integer [1..100]